+Literature shows that lung cancer is unsurprisingly associated with increased severity and mortality.11,12 In patients with a diagnosis of lung cancer in our dataset, we found that both the mortality and severity rates are higher, i.e., 12.5% (95% CI: 11.10% -13.99%) for the crude mortality rate, 55.1% (95% CI: 52.88% - 57.23%) for hospitalization, 12.6% (95% CI: 11.19% - 14.10%) for ICU, 5.6% (95% CI: 4.57% - 6.58%) for ventilation, and 58.8% (95% CI: 56.68% - 60.99% for the composite severity endpoint.
+After matching on age, gender, race and ethnicity, region, numbers of established and possible comorbidities, the effect of lung cancer remains significant for both mortality (HR=1.64, 95% CI: 1.34 – 2.01, p<0.0001) and severe outcome (OR=1.86, 95% CI: 1.62 – 2.13, p<0.0001).

-We found that admission to hospital, admission to ICU, and mechanical ventilation rates to be higher in patients with a cancer history.
+We found that admission to hospital, admission to ICU, and mechanical ventilation rates to be higher in patients with cancer diagnosis.
 When outcomes were further categorized into hospitalization only, hospitalization with ICU and mechanical ventilation without death, and death, significant risk factors were similar across the three levels.
 After matching on related factors, the differences became less prominent.
 Overall, the cancer group had slightly higher rates than non-cancer group (OR: 1.21, 95% 1.17-1.26, p<0.0001).
 We reaffirmed previous studies7,27,32-34 and contributed to the risk stratification of COVID-19 patients with and without cancer diagnosis.
 These findings can help oncologists, intensivists, and other providers better grasp important clinical outcomes, such as mortality and need for ICU admission.

 Social determinants of health—including poverty, physical environment (i.e., smoke exposure, crowded living spaces, poor access to healthcare facilities), and race or ethnicity—undoubtedly affect COVID-19 outcomes.35 Appropriate alarm and caution should be taken to address these healthcare disparities.36,37 Studies have reported disproportionately high fatalities and low access to clinical trials within black communities.15,38,39 In our study, the percentage of non-Hispanic black was similar between the two cohorts and it was identified as a risk factor of mortality in both populations.
 Racial and healthcare disparities are multifactorial; therefore, additional data on socioeconomic status should be collected alongside medical history to further examine the inequities in treatment exposures and outcomes.